ABOUT OCCASIONAL EVENTS

 What is an Occasional Event Permit?

-An Occasional Event Permit or OEP, is a (1) day permit issued through the city Special Events office that allows businesses with a valid and current business license to have entertainment on their premises without an existing entertainment license.
+An Occasional Event Permit or OEP, is a one (1) day permit that allows businesses to have entertainment on their premises without an existing entertainment license.

 Due to certain specific circumstances, usually related to alcohol requirements and/or fire codes, the city Fire Marshall may conduct a Safety Spot Check or city staff may be required to staff your event.

-An Occasional Event Permit would be required under the following:
+An Occasional Event Permit IS required under the following:

 - Amplified or electronically enhanced entertainment.